 On Monday night I showed up at the barn around 7:00 p.m. to ride once the day cooled off.
-To my dismay I found that Freedom’s knee was hugely swollen.
-I had wrapped his legs because he’d felt a bit stocked up the night before and because the swelling had no where to go except the knee, the effect was horrifying.
+To my dismay, I found that Freedom’s knee was hugely swollen with cellulitis.
+I had wrapped his legs because he’d felt a bit stocked up the night before and because the swelling had nowhere to go except the knee, the effect was horrifying.
 Visualize a grapefruit.

 Almost immediately I saw the cause: a scrape less than an inch long.
 Before I called the vet I scrubbed the wound to make sure it wasn’t a puncture wound (didn’t look like it to me, but a puncture would where a joint is involved can be very serious).
 Normally I would also shave the area around the cut but I had sent my clipper blades out to be sharpened!
 My guess was cellulitis but since it involved a joint I wanted to makes sure I got the right treatment for it.

 Cellulitis is a skin infection that is caused by bacteria.
 Its entry point is a cut or even a small scrape (it’s amazing how small that scrape can be!) and becomes a subcutaneous infection.
 It manifests itself in heat and swelling in just one limb.
 The horse frequently will run a temperature.
 Sometimes your horse will be lame; in Freedom’s case his knee was tender but he was sound.
 The treatment is generally oral antibiotics (if you don’t catch it early enough sometimes you need IM antibiotics) and cold hosing.

 Once I had an idea of the problem, I started searching for my SMZs.
 I usually have at least a starting dose on hand for those times when I have have an “after hours” problem.
 This time I came up empty handed.